VRHIKKY/VketCloudSDK_Documents/docs/Actions/Node/ShowHideNode.en.md

-# Show/HideNode
+# Show/Hide Node

 ![ShowHideNode](img/ShowHideNode.jpg)

-Show/HideNode lets you display/hide meshes inside a .heo file.
+Show/Hide Node lets you display/hide meshes inside a .heo file.

 From the Select button, you can see a list of objects to set as the target.